matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 **Multiple transactions per block**

-User can grant a permission to an operator a right to include more than one transaction in block.
+User can grant a permission to an operator to include more than one transaction in block.
 While the largest portion of state transition proving zkSNARK is described in the next section, here is a rationale why `last sent at height` is required as a part of the transaction and how multiple transaction per block work:

-- By providing an explicit `last sent at height` user gives a consent that he has observed the latest block in full.
-Of course there exist options about partial or full block withholding where only an operator knows it and can continue to sent new transactions, but it will implicitly prevent normal users from doing so!
+- By providing an explicit `last sent at height` user gives a consent that he has observed a full `block` where his last transaction was included.
+- Of course there exist an options about partial or full block withholding where only an operator knows it and can continue to sent new transactions, but it will implicitly prevent normal users from doing so!
 - If `allow multiple in block` is NOT set an operator should check the following:
 	- `nonce` matches the data in SMT
 	- `last sent at height` matches the data in SMT